postankur/Optimizing-Pipeline-Azure/README.md

 Below are the metrics for both runs.

 HyperDrive Model
-id: HD_fda34223-a94c-456b-8bf7-52e84aa1d17e_14
+id: HD_22dae0c9-2f58-4634-a8f1-3a664aa97c93_10
-Accuracy: 0.9176024279210926
+Accuracy: 0.9080424886191198
+Max iterations:200
+Regularization Strength:1.5

 AutoML Model
-id: AutoML_ee4a685e-34f2-4031-a4f9-fe96ff33836c_13
+id: AutoML_27526f0b-7b45-40f0-a412-281414049f7b_14
-Accuracy: 0.916176024279211
+Accuracy: 0.9172617023688088
-AUC_weighted: 0.9469939634729121
+AUC_weighted: 0.9465394508134525
 Algortithm: VotingEnsemble

-The difference in accuracy between the two models is rather trivial and although the HyperDrive model performed better in terms of accuracy, I am of the opinion that the AutoML model is actually better because of its **AUC_weighted** metric which equals to **0.9469939634729121** and is more fit for the highly imbalanced data that we have here.
-If we were given more time to run the AutoML, the resulting model would certainly be much more better.
-And the best thing is that AutoML would make all the necessary calculations, trainings, validations, etc. without the need for us to do anything.
-This is the difference with the Scikit-learn Logistic Regression pipeline, in which we have to make any adjustments, changes, etc. by ourselves and come to a final model after many trials & errors.
+The difference in accuracy between the two models is not very rastic but AutoML model seems to be performing better than the HyperDrive model.
+AutoML is a better candidate here as most of teh training validations and and necessary calculations are being done by itself and we don't need to make any adjustments.
+Hyperdrive parameters will need repetitive adjustments and be re-ran until we get the best running model of various experiments.

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**